SuperElastix/SuperElastix/README.md

-# SuperElastix image registation toolbox #
+# SuperElastix image registration toolbox #

 The objective of image registration is to find the spatial relationship between two or more images.